-Low-resolution temperature-plus-polarization likelihood From step 2 above, we typically have a sample set of $O(10^4)$ CMB-only samples, each corresponding to one possible combination of TOD, foreground and high- l CMB parameters.
-Clearly, the information contained in this sample set may be combined into an effective CMB likelihood in many different ways, each with its own algorithmic advantages and disadvantages.
-For instance, they could form the basis of a highly robust cross-spectrum estimator, by analysing two halves of the data set at a time, and cross-correlating the resulting CMB map; for a recent example of such cross-spectrum approach applied to the Planck data, see, e.g., Planck Collaboration V (2020).
+Low-resolution temperature-plus-polarization likelihood From step 2 above, we typically have a sample set of $O(10^4)$ CMB-only samples, each corresponding to one possible combination of TOD, foreground and high- $\ell$ CMB parameters.
+Clearly, the information contained in this sample set may be combined into an effective CMB likelihood in many different

-Note that S plays a fully analoguous role in a multi-variate Gaussian prior as the usual standard deviation in a univariate Gaussian prior, and can be used to adjust the strength of the prior.
+&lt;sup>16 Note that S plays a fully analoguous role in a multi-variate Gaussian prior as the usual standard deviation in a univariate Gaussian prior, and can be used to adjust the strength of the prior.